Chiral exceptional bound states in the continuum: a higher-order singularity for on-chip control of quantum emission: Acknowledgement

 \section{Acknowledgement}

-J.W. acknowledges the support from the National Natural Science Foundation of China under Grants 62422503 and 12474375, the Guangdong Basic and Applied Basic Research Foundation Regional Joint Fund under Grant 2023A1515011944, Science and Technology Innovation Commission of Shenzhen under Grants JCYJ20220531095604009 and RCYX20221008092907027.
+J.W. and Y.C. acknowledges the support from the National Natural Science Foundation of China under Grants 62422503, 12474375 and 12374476, the Guangdong Basic and Applied Basic Research Foundation Regional Joint Fund under Grant 2023A1515011944, Science and Technology Innovation Commission of Shenzhen under Grants JCYJ20220531095604009 and RCYX20221008092907027.